qmk/qmk_firmware/docs/pr_checklist.md

 ## Review Process

-In general, we want to see two (or more) approvals, that are meaningful (eg that have gone over code) before a PR will be merged.
-This is not limited to collaborators, but any community member willing to put in the time.
+In general, we want to see two (or more) approvals that are meaningful (e.g. that have inspected code) before a PR will be considered for merge.
+These reviews are not limited to collaborators -- any community member willing to put in the time is welcomed (and encouraged).
 The only difference is that your checkmark won't be green, and that's fine!

-Additionally, PR Reviews are something that is done in our free time.
-We are not paid nor compensated for the time we spend reviewing, but it is a labor of love.
-However, this means that it can take time for us to get to your Pull Request.
-Things like family, or life can get in the way of us getting to PRs.
-And burnout is a serious concern.
-We average 200 PRs opened, and 200 PRs merged every month.
-That's not a small amount, so please have patiences with us.
-And if yuo have free time, anyone can review PRs.
+Additionally, PR reviews are something that is done in our free time.
+We are not paid nor compensated for the time we spend reviewing, as it is a labor of love.
+As such, this means that it can take time for us to get to your Pull Request.
+Things like family, or life can get in the way of us getting to PRs, and burnout is a serious concern.
+The QMK firmware repository averages 200 PRs opened and 200 PRs merged every month, so please have patience.